 In this example:

-In comparison, on our first scenario, we are on the same lake targeting the exact same species of fish.
+In comparison, in our first scenario, we are on the same lake targeting the exact same species of fish.
 Indeed, the difference is that it has gotten colder because of winter and the fish are lethargic.
 On this day, the water is not clear and the sun is blocked by clouds.
 The fish will be in relatively shallow water and hesitant to chase anything.
 The very first thing we need to do is consider a hard bait that has the profile of a threadfin shad but dark in color.
 I suggest black or dark blue.

 To clarify, choose the size wisely.
 The fish will not be very deep at all so pretty much any lure depth could work at this point.
 Since the fish will likely not give chase, we must fish slow and rely on aggressive reaction strikes to catch them.
 This involves using a lure that makes noise or vibrations and stays in the strike zone for a while.
-A few great options would a jerkbait or a popper.
-Then, its just experimenting to see what the fish want on that particular day.
+A few great options would be a jerkbait or a popper.
+Then, it’s just experimenting to see what the fish want on that particular day.

 What Is The Best Lure?
 You Are The One To Decide That